LON - ORK

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London to Cork costs £31 on the route between London Luton Airport (LTN) and Cork (ORK).
-Over the past month, this route was, on average, 47% cheaper than other London-Cork routes.
+The absolute cheapest return flight from London to Cork costs £26 on the route between London Gatwick Airport (LGW) and Cork (ORK).
+However, over the past month, flights between London Luton Airport (LTN) and Cork (ORK) were, on average, 46% cheaper than other London-Cork routes.
 The most popular route is between London Stansted Airport (STN) and Cork (ORK).

 What’s the cheapest day of the week to fly from London to Cork?